Vitality CBD's 4-step guide

 When we introduce CBD into the body, the ECS is its sole means of interacting with us.
 In fact, because it’s so similar, CBD is able to support the ECS quite easily.
 That’s why we’re so confident in CBD as a natural compound that you can safely introduce to your body.
 You can read a more in-depth breakdown of the endocannabinoid system here.

-Due to the current state of legislation of CBD surrounding businesses selling it, it’s very difficult to discuss CBD and how it interacts with the body.
+Due to the current state of UK legislation on CBD, we're not able to properly discuss CBD and how it interacts with the body.
 That’s why at Vitality CBD we make no medical claims, and no reference to CBD and its effects.
 However, we do encourage you to undertake your own research from respected sources in order to get a fuller picture.

 Step 2: How do I take CBD?

 CBD ingestion methods can actually have a surprising impact on how it interacts with your body.
 That’s why we’ve broken this section down into even smaller steps just to keep things nice and clear.
-First off we’ll discuss bioavailability and why it matters, before walking through your CBD options, including sprays, drops, e-liquids, cosmetics and edibles.
+First off, we’ll discuss bioavailability and why it matters, before walking through your CBD options, including sprays, drops, e-liquids, cosmetics and supplements.